-Why would I compensate?
+Why would I contribute?

 This warming will have and is already having multiple consequences at regional and global scales: changes in temperatures, an increase in the frequency and intensity of extreme weather events, a decrease in certain resources such as water, and rising sea levels.
 If greenhouse gas emissions do not decrease significantly over the next few years, many areas could become uninhabitable.
 Global warming is inevitable, but we can still limit it by reducing our greenhouse gas emissions.